Lehigh Valley: College football

 The Lehigh Valley is home to the nation's longest-standing college football rivalry in the nation.
-Known simply as "The Rivalry," Lafayette College in Easton, Pennsylvania and Lehigh University in Bethlehem, Pennsylvania have played each other 157 times since 1884, making it the most-played rivalry in college football history.
+Known as "The Rivalry," Lafayette College in Easton and Lehigh University in Bethlehem have played each other 160 times since 1884, making it the most-played rivalry in college football history.
 Two other Lehigh Valley colleges, Moravian University in Bethlehem and Muhlenberg College in Allentown, have competitive collegiate football programs; Muhlenberg plays their home football games at Scotty Wood Stadium on the Muhlenberg campus in Allentown.

 National Football League

-From 1996 until 2012, the Lehigh Valley hosted the pre-season training camp for the NFL's Philadelphia Eagles, which was held each summer on Goodman Stadium and other the football fields at Lehigh University in Bethlehem.
+From 1996 until 2012, the Lehigh Valley hosted the pre-season training camp for the NFL's Philadelphia Eagles, which was held each summer at Goodman Stadium and other football fields at Lehigh University in Bethlehem.
 On August 5, 2012, Garrett Reid, the 29-year-old son of then Eagles head coach Andy Reid, was found dead in his Lehigh University dorm room during training camp from a heroin overdose.
 The following year, in 2013, following the Garrett Reid overdose and the hiring of new head coach Chip Kelly, the Eagles chose to move their training camp to the NovaCare Complex in South Philadelphia.